frozeman/meteor-animation-helper-velocity/README.md

 	data-duration: 200, // milliseconds
 	data-from-value: 0,
 	data-to-value: 1

+For properties to animate look at the velocity documentation at http://julian.com/research/velocity/

 Note: You can use the attributes in plural or singular form as you wish.